american-perspectives-capstone/american-attitudes/README.md

     </tr>
     <tr>
         <td><code>HAPPEN2a_W41</code>
-        <td>How likely do you think it is that each of the following will happen in the next 30 years? <br /> There will be a terrorist attack on the U.S. as bad as or worse than 9/11</td>
+        <td>How likely do you think it is that each of the following will happen in the next 30 years? <br /> <br /> There will be a terrorist attack on the U.S. as bad as or worse than 9/11</td>
         <td>
     <ul>1 Will probably not happen</ul>
 <ul>2 Will definitely happen</ul>